-Your contractor domain name can be the biggest factor in the success of your website.
+Your contractor domain name can be the biggest factor in the success of your contractor’s website.
 Without a proper domain name, your contractor business could wind up missing out on potential leads and customers that are the lifeblood of the business.

 But a contractor domain name may not be so easy to come up with.
 Without the proper information to aid in your search, you could wind up stuck with a contractor domain name that hinders your efforts, makes it difficult to find, and keeps people from visiting your website.

 Thankfully, there are a few tips that can help make your domain name as strong as it possibly can be.
-This will make it easier for your target audience to find your business, to share it via word of mouth, and to tell others about it.
+This will make it easier for your target audience to find your business, share it via word of mouth, and tell others about it.

 Here are a few elements to make certain that your contractor domain name is the right one for you.